 5 Tips to Optimize Your Personalized Medical Device Design Workflow

 When it comes to designing personalized medical devices such as hip implants, cranial plates, or surgical guides, the possibilities offered by 3D printing are virtually limitless.
 In practice, designing a personalized device is easier said than done.
 The design process behind it is often tedious, requiring a lot of time, attention to detail, and sometimes several iterations between the surgeon and the engineer to get it right.
 Therefore, there can be a lot of benefits from optimizing the design process.
-In today’s blogpost, we would like to provide several tips on how to do that.
+In this article, we’ll share several tips on how to do just that.

 Let’s take a look at a simplified example.
 When designing a personalized hip implant for a patient with a severe acetabular defect, the shape of the pelvis, the desired position of the center of rotation, the size of the cup, the outline of the shape of the flanges, and a few landmarks are in principle enough to come up with a basic design.
 Using Python API functions in 3-matic, the flanges could be created, its edges could be rounded, and they could be connected to the cup through Boolean operations, all automatically.
 Likewise, the screw holes could be created based on landmarks indicating their positions, a template for the screw hole shape that gets positioned in each of the landmarks’ positions, and Boolean operations, again all automatically.